sanofrank/sanofrank.github.io/content/about.md

 showDate: false
 ---

-Hi, my name is Francesco Paolucci and I’m a computer scientis from Perugia, Italy.
-I recently graduated from the University of Bologna on the master course called "Software Technics", an overtour on the most common latest technologies (machine learning, scalable programming, AI).
-I have lived in Bologna for the last four years and now I moved back to my hometown.
+Hi, my name is Francesco Paolucci and I’m a programmer from Perugia, Italy.
+I graduated from the University of Bologna on the master course called "Software Technics", an overtour on the most common latest technologies (machine learning, scalable programming, AI).
+I'm currently based in Bologna since 2016.

 Working on my thesis I have discovered a big passion about Digital Publishing and Typography.
 I have always been a fond reader and the possibility of joining my studies and my greates interest seemed perfect.